Integrating Insulin Resistance Remission into

 Dr. Jason Fung MD · Co-founder, Intensive Dietary Management Programme, Toronto

-If a pulse reading detects an imbalance that would typically be addressed with one or a few herbal supplements, it is worth asking: could insulin resistance be the root cause?
-If so, reversing insulin resistance through a no-grains diet with intermittent fasting — tailored to the client's individual mind-body constitution — may resolve the detected imbalance at its source.
+When a pulse reading detects an imbalance, it is worth asking: could insulin resistance be the root cause?
+If so, reversing IR through a no-grains diet with intermittent fasting — tailored to the client's constitutional type — may resolve the imbalance at its source, rendering the symptomatic intervention unnecessary.

 A fasting and dietary protocol suited to the client's constitutional type is applicable to the vast majority of clients, and may be the most powerful single intervention available.